1. Introduction

 Using the reflux heater with magnetic stirrer, you will mix and heat different products in order to combine them and synthesise tartrazine.

-The user must equip his PPE (Equipping PPE), then enter the laboratory.
+The user must equip their PPE (Equipping PPE), then enter the laboratory.
 They will have to approach the fume cupboard, open it halfway (Using the Fume Hood) and position the laboratory lift, magnetic stirrer and Heat-On on the work surface.
 They must position the probe correctly on the Heat-On, put the appropriate stirring rod in the body of the triple-neck flask and fix the latter to the wire mesh.
 Then place the funnel on the left-hand mouth of the triple-neck flask.

 250

-Figure 71.
+Figure 85.
 The correct stirring rod is the round one, which is illuminated

 250

-Figure 72.
+Figure 86.
 The setup before transferring the powders

 They must transfer all the powders weighed in the previous exercise into the triple-neck flask using spatulas: 188 mg of 4-hydrazino benzenesulphonic acid and 218 mg of 2,2,3,3-tetrahydroxysuccinic acid (Spatula and syringe).